ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Refer to the VIRTEL Web Access Guide for further information about printers.

 .. index::
-   pair: HTTP Inbound Line; VTAM terminal definitions
+   pair: HTTP Inbound Line; VTAM Terminal Definitions

-VTAM terminal definitions
+VTAM Terminal Definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 HTTP relay LU’s must be defined to VTAM by means of APPL statements in an application major node, as shown in the following example: